xma711/notebook/linux/systemd/README.md

 - read the print messages:

-journalctl -fu simple_example.service		# 'f'ollow the 'u'nit to see the messages
+journalctl -fu simple_example.service		# follow the unit to see the messages

 # see the messages since a date indicated